 |Giving out Not Ketchup samples at Central Market in Texas, June 2014|

 What did I think was going to happen?

-The doctor's call wasn't a surprise.
+The doctor's call telling me I now had diabetes wasn't a surprise.
 But it made me feel sad, and angry, and most of all guilty.

 I brought this on myself.
 I ate badly, and too much, for too long.
 I sat on my ass and didn't move my body.
 Yes, there was probably some genetic predisposition involved.
 But my actions had developed into very predictable consequences.

 The good news: I was not powerless.
 I could make different choices.